shiffman/OpenKinect-for-Processing/README.md

 # Open Kinect for Processing

-This is the source code repository for using the Microsoft Kinect sensor with [Processing](http://processing.org).
+This repository is for for using the Microsoft Kinect sensor with [Processing](http://processing.org).
 It uses the open source drivers from the [libfreenect](https://github.com/OpenKinect/libfreenect) project.

 For more, read this [online tutorial](http://shiffman.net/p5/kinect/) or check out the [javadocs](http://shiffman.net/p5/kinect/javadoc/).